bananas-repos/aranea/README.md

 ## Fetch

 It starts with a given set of URL(s) and parses them for more URLs.
-Stores them and fetches them too. `perl fetch.pl`
+Stores them and fetches them too.
+Execute: `perl fetch.pl`

 ## Parse